vinayak0901/chat/README.md

         if (isUsdInr(currency1, currency2)) {

             /*
-             * Take the last day of the month in which the
+             * Take month-end of the normally calculated
-             * normally calculated far-leg date falls.
+             * far-leg settlement date.
              */
             LocalDate monthEnd =
                     farLegSettlementDate
                             .with(TemporalAdjusters.lastDayOfMonth());

             /*
-             * Check month-end.
+             * If month-end is holiday, move to the next
-             * If holiday, move to next day until valid.
+             * valid transaction date.
              */
             farLegSettlementDate =
-                    getNextValidSettlementDate(
+                    getNextValidDate(
                             currency1,
                             currency2,
                             monthEnd